Disappearance of Lisa Irwin: Events

 Jeremy Irwin appeared on the Today Show for an interview regarding the events, saying "We just want to make sure that we tell everybody that we're still cooperating.
 We're still talking to the police.
 We're doing everything we can to try to find Lisa and bring her home."
 Bradley was also on the broadcast.

 In October, the Irwin family reported that an anonymous benefactor had hired a private investigator, and issued a $100,000 reward for Lisa's return.

 In October 2011, Cyndy Short stopped representing the Irwin family, saying that she was unable to work with the family's other attorney, Joe Tacopina.
 Lisa's brothers had been scheduled for interviews and to collect DNA samples regarding the case, but their parents cancelled the night before, according to Tacopina, the family's attorney, and have allegedly denied investigators access to the boys.
 The boys had a second interview on November 10, 2011.
 A police request for a warrant claims that inconsistent stories from people involved may have hampered early stages of the investigation.

 In May 2012, Deborah Bradley and Jeremy Irwin reported that their debit card had been fraudulently used on a website that provides false birth certificates.
 The Today Show and America Live both confirmed that the website existed.
 Their attorney also confirmed that he visited the website.
 Police have said they are continuing their investigation and they believe Irwin may still be alive.

 In October 2013, a girl thought to be Lisa was discovered in a Romani camp in Greece.
-Authorities determined the girl was not Lisa Irwin.
+Authorities determined the girl was not Lisa.

 In 2016, her case was profiled on the podcast The Vanished.

 On November 24, 2020, the case was featured on the HLN series Real Life Nightmare in an episode called "Vanished from the Crib."